zio/zio-quill/README.md

 ## Infix ##

 Infix is a very flexible mechanism to use non-supported features without having to use plain SQL queries.
-It allows insertion of arbitrary SQL strings.
+It allows insertion of arbitrary SQL strings within quotations.

 For instance, quill doesn't support the `FOR UPDATE` SQL feature.
 It can still be used through infix: